You are here

 Human Resource Development (HRD), M.S.

-Human resource development specialists provide the training and education in technical, supervisory, motivational, diversification, and orientation areas that organizations need to be successful and productive enterprises.
-These professionals conduct, plan, and manage education, training, and other human resource development activities.
+Human resource development specialists provide the training and education in technical, supervisory, motivational, diversification, and orientation areas, which organizations require to be successful and productive enterprises.

-The University is accredited by the Higher Learning Commission of the North Central Association.
+Indiana State University is accredited by the Higher Learning Commission.

 The Human Resource Development Program is an affiliate of SHRM (Society of Human Resource Management).